snyk/pages/_features_devops/02_monitor.md

 image-left: true
 ---

-* Get visibility of your deployed applications dependencies
-* Continuously test your applications for known vulnerabilities.
+* Continuously test your applications for known vulnerabilities
-* Real time alerts when new vulnerabilities affect your code.
+* Real time alerts on new vulnerabilities allow you to respond quickly
-* Support for AWS Lambda and Heroku apps.
+* Montior PaaS and Serverless applications, including AWS Lambda and Heroku apps